πŸ₯HealthUpdated March 2026

 How to use this calculator

-2. 2Enter your height in feet/inches (Imperial) or centimeters (Metric).
+2. 2Enter your height in Feet/Inches or Centimeters.

-4. 4Review your BMI score and the corresponding health category.
+4. 4Review your calculated BMI number and the corresponding weight category.

 Written by FreeToolCalc Team